sharpvik/scoops/Package/Assembly/README.md

 *Scoops Interpreter (SI)* can support up to 256 different opcodes as it is a [bytecode] based [virtual machine].
 Each opcode is a simple command that *SI* can understand and execute.
-An example of a trivial opcode would be the `THE_END` opcode that tells *SI* that program has come to an end and it is time to stop execution.
+An example of a trivial opcode would be the `END 0` opcode that tells *SI* that program has come to an end and it is time to stop execution.

 Some opcodes may require an operand -- additional parameter needed to make *SI* more flexible.
-For example, you may want to `LOAD_CONST 42`.
-This opcode tells *SI* to push 42 onto the *data stack* ([stack]) of the currently active execution environment as a bytes, it may then used to create an instance of *Integer* for example.
+For example, you may want to `PUSH_CONST 42`.
+This opcode tells *SI* to push 42 onto the *data stack* ([stack]) of the currently active execution environment as a `*Byte`, it may then be used to create an instance of `*Integer` for example.

 You can find the list of all the opcodes used by the *Scoops Interpreter* [in this file].
 Regular expression that matches a valid *SI* opcode is as
 follows: `[A-Z_]+`